Introduction to Accommodations

 If you’re looking to fully immerse yourself in nature among the most popular hikes and viewpoints in the Smokies, there are two options for staying inside the park: camping and a single lodge.

 The park offers several camping options that cater to different levels of ability, including developed campgrounds and remote backcountry options.
 LeConte Lodge is the only lodge located within the park and is only accessible by hiking several miles.
+Staying at LeConte Lodge is a step above traditional camping, offering more comfort and amenities for those seeking an elevated experience.

 LeConte Lodge is the only lodge inside the Great Smoky Mountains National Park, and it is open from late March to mid-November.
 The lodge is on Mount LeConte, just west of the 6,360-foot summit, and it is accessible by hiking trails only.
 Five trails lead to the lodge, ranging from five to nine miles long.